 Each endpoint corresponds to an operation in the OpenAPI format and should have a unique operation id.
 By default, the name of endpoint is used as the operation id, and if this is not available, the operation id is auto-generated by concatenating (using camel-case) the request method and path.
 This can be customised by providing an implicit instance of OpenAPIDocsOptions.

 2.19.1 Exposing OpenAPI documentation

 Exposing the OpenAPI documentation can be very application-specific.
-For example, to expose the docs using the Swagger UI and akka-http:
+However, tapir contains two modules which contain akka-http/http4s routes for exposing documentation using the swagger ui: